reload/ddsdk2016/README.md

 # Development

 ## Prerequisites
-* Docker + docker-compose installed
+* Docker + Docker Compose installed

 ### On a Mac
 Docker for Mac, NFS and Dory is recommended.